Section 3 of the Human Rights Act 1998

+Section 3 does not apply to the Illegal Migration Act 2023.

 Context

 Human rights are rights taken to be universal, of considerable importance, and relate to the individual and not collectively; among other things, they can grant freedoms, claims, immunities and powers.
 The European Convention on Human Rights was drawn up in the wake of the Second World War to uphold such rights.
 The United Kingdom ratified the European Convention on Human Rights in 1951, and accepted the right of individual petition to the European Court of Human Rights, Strasbourg, in 1966.
 The Human Rights Act 1998 made most Convention rights directly enforceable in a British court for the first time.
 Excluded are Articles 1 and 13, which the government argued were fulfilled by the Act itself, and therefore were not relevant to rights enforced under it.
 The Human Rights Act has had a considerable effect on British law, and remains an Act of "fundamental constitutional importance".

 Provisions

 Section 3(1) states that "So far as it is possible to do so, primary legislation and subordinate legislation must be read and given effect in a way which is compatible with the Convention rights."
 Accordingly, a court must read any statute passed by parliament so as to uphold Convention rights, where this is possible.
 It is possibly the section of the act with the widest scope.
 The Human Rights Act therefore built upon a small number of previously recognised absolute freedoms which could only be expressly subjugated to another aim.
 This is different from other systems, such as the New Zealand Bill of Rights, that require an interpretation to be "reasonable".
 As happened in R (Anderson) v Home Secretary, the alternative where such interpretation is not possible the alternative is a declaration of incompatibility under Section 4.
 Lord Hoffmann in a case, R (Simms) v Home Secretary, which bridged the introduction of the Human Rights Act, said:

 Parliamentary sovereignty means that Parliament can, if it chooses, legislate contrary to fundamental principles of human rights.
 The Human Rights Act 1998 will not detract from this power.
 The constraints upon its exercise by Parliament are ultimately political, not legal.
 But the principle of legality means that Parliament must squarely confront what it is doing and accept the political cost.
 Fundamental rights cannot be overridden by general or ambiguous words.
 This is because there is too great a risk that the full implications of their unqualified meaning may have passed unnoticed in the democratic process.
 In the absence of express language or necessary implication to the contrary, the courts therefore presume that even the most general words were intended to be subject to the basic rights of the individual.
 In this way the courts of the United Kingdom, though acknowledging the sovereignty of Parliament, apply principles of constitutionality little different from those which exist in countries where the power of the legislature is expressly limited by a constitutional document.